 10. Expensive Parking

 After you make it through Alexandria’s crazy rush hours, construction zones, and traffic jams, it’s now time for you to park your car.
-Unless the place you work or live has private parking of some kind that you specifically don’t have to pay for, get ready to pass over an arm and a leg in exchange for a parkingOpens in a new tab. spot.
+Unless the place you work or live has private parking of some kind that you specifically don’t have to pay for, get ready to pass over an arm and a leg in exchange for a parking spot.

 Parking laws are strictly enforced by the city and fines are handed out freely.
 People have the option to pay parking fines online, over the phone, or in person.